cloudera-labs/hms-mirror/Writerside/topics/JDBC-Drivers-and-Configuration.md

-# JDBC Drivers and Configuration
+# Hive JDBC Drivers and Configuration

 `hms-mirror` requires JDBC drivers to connect to the various end-points needed to perform it's tasks.
 The `LEFT` and `RIGHT` cluster endpoints for HiveServer2 require the standalone JDBC drivers that are specific to that Hive version.